deeztek/Waf2Py/README.md

 There is no modification to the binaries
 ```

-<b>Note 1</b>: By now not all options of nginx and modsecurity are implemented whit nice switches, advanced configurations can be maded throught the "expert configuration" tab.
+<b>Note 1</b>: By now not all options of nginx and modsecurity are implemented with nice switches, advanced configurations can be maded throught the "expert configuration" tab.

 <b>Note 2</b>: This implementation works with modsecurity 2.9.0, we decided to release first this version for the “old” modsecurity.
 We are gonna release soon the interface for modsecurity 3 :).
 Just wait for it!